 Senate Bill 81 does not indicate that it will be applied retroactively.
 It is likely that it will apply retroactively to non-final cases as of the effective date of the law pursuant to In In re Estrada (1965) 63 Cal.2d 740, 748 (legislative intent is paramount, however, where not clearly delineated, an amendment to a criminal statute that mitigates punishment operates retroactively so that the lighter punishment is imposed).
 However, it is not as likely that it will apply retroactively to final cases.
 Of course, this is a matter that remains to be litigated and Barhoma Law, P.C. will fight diligently for all clients reasonably falling within the Bill, should it be passed and signed into law.The Impact of SB 81

-With thousands of inmates currently being sentenced to enhancement time, the amendments proposed in SB 81 could drastically reduce the lengths of newly imposed prison terms significantly, as well as the terms of certain qualifying current inmates.How a Renowned Appeals Lawyer Can Help
+With thousands of inmates currently being sentenced to enhancement time, the amendments proposed in SB 81 could drastically reduce the lengths of newly imposed prison terms significantly, as well as the terms of certain qualifying current inmates.How an Appeals Lawyer Can Help

 The journey from a bill to a law can be a long and somewhat complex one.
 Once a Senate Bill is introduced to the Senate, it must be passed by the Senate, move to the Assembly and be passed by that faction of the legislature as well.
 If both houses pass the SB 81, it will go to the governor – currently Governor Newsom – to be signed.
 The governor may or may not sign it.
 If he does, it will become law.